emtelgen/ccf23-testing/docs/topics/the_computing_in_cloud_computing.md

 Why do I think this is important?  not only can you make a server (web, data, cluster, etc with cloud but everything you interact with in cloud is a server.
 You will see many services dedicated to networking in the cloud.

+On our campus, the network is managed by the institution, and it is configured to block all incomming traffic to prevent anyone from running a server which is a security risk.

 ## Too much hardware?
 Virtualization to the rescue